Convergence Bound and Critical Batch Size of Muon Optimizer: Analysis of Muon's convergence

-Theorem \ref{thm:01} show that Muon, both with and without Nesterov momentum, achieves similar upper bounds on convergence.
-However, some terms in the upper bound are slightly smaller when Nesterov momentum is used.
-These results establish that Muon reduces the norm of the full gradient at a rate of approximately $1/T$, regardless of whether Nesterov momentum is applied.
+Theorem \ref{thm:01} shows that Muon, both with and without Nesterov momentum, converges to a neighborhood of a stationary point, and achieves same upper bounds on convergence.
+Note that some terms in the upper bound are slightly smaller when Nesterov momentum is used. \POSTCOMMIT{The term $\Delta$ arises from the initialization $\bm{m}_{-1} := \bm{0}$ used in Algorithm \ref{alg:01}, and its effect diminishes as the number of steps $T$ increases.
+From a theoretical perspective, initializing $\bm{m}_{0} := \bm{0}$ or $\bm{m}_0 := \nabla f_{\mathcal{S}_0}(W_0)$ would yield a more refined upper bound for $\Delta$.
+However, note that the Muon implementation \citep{jordan2024muon} adopts $\bm{m}_{-1} := \bm{0}$.}